Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 - Streaming Locators

 Assets contents are not going to be copied or moved from the storage only its metadata will be migrated.
 This process is only a part of a bigger procedure of migration to RMS.
-That's why we recommened to [read it](app-migration.md) before starting it.
+That's why we recommend to [read it](app-migration.md) before starting it.

 ## Pre requisites

 1. You need to know your RMS host name and be able to login to the RMS console.
 You can find how to do that using [these instructions](how-to-get-credentials.md)
-2. Your AMS storage accounts need to be registered in your RMS instance.
+2. Your AMS storage accounts need to be registered in your RMS instance and selected as "Primary".
 Use [these instructions](custom-storage.md) to do that.
+This is a mandatory step.

 ## Get AMS credentials